Visiting a pumpkin patch is a great family experience for fall.

 Bellewood Acres

-Come celebrate apple harvest and family fun on the farm Wednesday-Sunday September 3rd through October 31st.
+Come celebrate apple harvest and family fun on the farm September through October.
 Enjoy the free apple bin train ride (runs daily till 4pm!) through the orchard and to the UPICK apple’s as well as a FREE corn maze!
-Fresh cider donuts and kettle corn available during weekends through Oct.
-31st and a field full of pumpkins for sale starting October 1st-October 31st.
+Fresh cider donuts and kettle corn also available.

 6140 State Route 539, Lynden (360) 318-7720.Bob’s Corn and Pumpkin Farm